Sharronlav/EDA-project/README.md

 ## ⚙️ Setup
 You must download the dataset (it is larger then 25M and can't be uploaded to the repository).
-Then move the dataset and the notebook to your google drive, and you're good to go!
+Then copy the dataset and the notebook to your google drive, and you're good to go!
 ## 🧑‍🤝‍🧑 Authors

 - [Lara Ben Amar](https://github.com/larushba)